mrtns/data-patterns/README.md

     * > Data consumers: JavaScript has language constructs that consume data.
 For example, for-of loops over values and the spread operator (...) inserts values into Arrays or function calls.

       > ES6 introduces the interface Iterable.
 Data consumers use it, data sources implement it

+      > Iterable and iterators are part of a so-called protocol (interfaces plus rules for using them) for iteration.
+A key characteristic of this protocol is that it is sequential: the iterator returns values one at a time.
+That means that if an iterable data structure is non-linear (such as a tree), iteration will linearize it.

 * ES Async Iterators